pjboudrx/CommitStream.Web/Migration/EAC Migration.md

 * Save the new webhook and teamroom URLs in the JSON object so we can inform the customers.

 ####Step 4####
-* Start importing the events one stream/digest at a time.
+* Start importing the events one at a time and also one stream/digest at a time.
+* For each post there is a given number of retries in case of failure.
+If that number is exceeded the event is saved in a file named fails.json.